Curzon Cinemas: History

 Curzon Cinemas were established in 1934 when Harold Wingate, who imported unknown films during the post World War I period, opened the first cinema in Mayfair.
 The second location, Curzon Bloomsbury, opened in 1972.

 In 2006, Philip Knatchbull acquired Curzon Cinemas and Curzon acquired film distributor, Artificial Eye.
 On 23 December 2019, American-based Cohen Media Group acquired Curzon from Knatchbull, including Curzon Artificial Eye, but Knatchbull remained as chief executive officer until 2023.

 In February 2024, American investment firm Fortress Investment Group sued Cohen Realty Enterprises for defaulting on loans amounting to $534 million.
 Fortress then requested the New York Supreme Court to grant a motion for a foreclosure sale, which was later set for November 8 that year.
 Fortress was reportedly the only bidder for Curzon and related entities, initially offering $5 million to acquire the company.
 A few days later, it was announced that Fortress had acquired Curzon for $5million.
 Following the change, Knatchbull returned as interim executive chairman.

+On 23 June 2026, Curzon announced the closure of their Sheffield cinema, stating that the location was no longer profitable due to lack of admissions.